 1 Dr. Carlton B. Goodlett Place, San Francisco

 - Public comment on matters appearing or not appearing on the agenda.

-Attachments: Executive Director’s Report dated September 21, 2016, and supporting documents
+Attachments: September 20, 2017 Executive Director’s Report and attachments.

 - Discussion and possible action on items for future meetings.

 - Additional opportunity for public comment on matters appearing or not appearing on the agenda pursuant to Ethics Commission Bylaws Article VII Section 2.